joakim/bismark/extras.md

 > 10

-For example, it could be used to create something like [Jupyter Notebook](https://jupyter.org/), with an interactive in-place editor and the result of the evaluation rendered directly below.
+For example, this could be used to create something like [Jupyter Notebook](https://jupyter.org/), with an interactive in-place editor and the result of the evaluation rendered directly below.

 	{{kesh
 	    a: 20